JonasRSV/Friday/mm/docs/pipelines/toExamples.md

   -t /tmp
 ```

-Then convert into common format with the following script.
+Then convert into common format with the following script, before running it make sure you max out your systems allowed
+open file handles: See https://access.redhat.com/solutions/61334 for how to do it.
+You need at least around 20K handles
+the reason for this hacky solution is to preserve performance.
+[TFRecords does not support appending to files](https://github.com/tensorflow/tensorflow/issues/31738) so
+to avoid taking a performance hit the workaround is to open all files at once.. which means one file per word.

 ```bash
 python3 pipelines/to_tfexample/montreal_forced_aligner.py \